dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 When combined, these tables allow us to track products from purchase to sale, understand vendor relationships, and monitor financial flows, which are all crucial for optimizing retail operations.

 ### 🔑 Key Business Questions
-- Which vendors provide the most value?
+- Which vendors offer the highest value?
 - Are we overstocking or underutilizing inventory?
 - How do purchase prices compare to actual sales?
 - What’s the average time it takes to sell received stock?